 This is my recipe for whole roasted pork leg, also known as hornado de pierna de chancho in Ecuador.
-This roasted pork leg is prepared by marinating the pork in a sauce of beer, garlic and spices.
+This roasted pork leg is prepared by marinating the pork in a sauce of beer (and orange juice), garlic, achiote (annatto), and spices.
 It is then slow roasted with butter and spices.
 Hornado is a traditional dish from Ecuador and is usually sold at stands or markets.
 Most of these places will roast the whole pig in a large outdoor clay oven.
 The traditional recipe uses a typical drink made from fermented corn called chicha instead of beer, and also uses lard instead of butter.
 I made this for the first time several years ago on January 1st for a “hangover recovery” lunch.
 I would probably do it more often but would try to find a smaller sized pig leg, maybe a 10 pound one.
 I wasn’t able to find the pork leg at any of the regular grocery stores and found it a local butcher’s (it was the last one they had), so if you are planning to make hornado de chancho I would recommend ordering the pork leg in advance.

 Ecuadorian hornado can be found at most markets during the entire year, but it’s more traditional to prepare it a home during special occasions or holidays.
 It is impossible to serve this roasted pork dish by itself.
 The side dishes are a very important part (and this is true for many Ecuadorian dishes).
 I can’t imagine eating hornado without tasting the mote (hominy) or curtido or avocado in the same bite.
 There are a lot of options for side dishes, and these will vary from one region to another; or from one restaurant to another.
 The sides also depend on each person’s personal preferences (and the ingredients and time you have available).
 Since the pork is roasted in beer and butter, it will leave lot of juices in roasting pan.
 I love to add whole potatoes during the last hours, they turn out delicious and very tender since they cook in the pork sauce.